Olamiotan/CapstoneProject/README.md

 # Coursera_Capstone
-This is for capstone projects for IBM Data Science Professional Certification on Coursera
+This is for capstone projects for IBM Data Analyst Professional Certification on Coursera

 Using Data Analytics skills and techniques that I have learned as part of the previous courses in the IBM Data Analyst Professional Certificate.
 I assumed the role of an Associate Data Analyst who has recently joined the organization and be presented with a business challenge that requires data analysis to be performed on real-world datasets.